Chautauqua Lake

-Chautauqua Lake is located entirely within Chautauqua County, New York, United States.
+Chautauqua Lake (Dza’dáhgwëh) is located entirely within Chautauqua County, New York, United States.
 The lake is approximately 17 mi long and 2 mi wide at its greatest width.
 The surface area is approximately 13000 acre.
 The maximum depth is about 78 ft.
 The shoreline is about 41.1 mi of which all but 2.6 mi are privately owned.

 The lake's name comes from the now-extinct Erie language.
-Because the Erie people were defeated in the Beaver Wars before a comprehensive study of their language could be made, its meaning remains unknown and a source of speculation, with two longstanding folk translations being “bag tied in the middle” and “place where fish are taken out,” the latter having some support based on similar words in other Iroquoian languages.
+Because the Erie people were defeated in the Beaver Wars before a comprehensive study of their language could be made, its meaning remains unknown and a source of speculation, with two longstanding folk translations being "bag tied in the middle" and "place where fish are taken out," the latter having some support based on similar words in other Iroquoian languages.
 A Seneca legend, dating at least to the days of Seneca diplomat John Cornplanter Abeel, attests to the Chautauqua having a reputation as a "place of easy death."
+In the Seneca language, the lake is known as Dza’dáhgwëh.